Welcome to our Wikimedian in Residence on Open Science

 Bollen, J.; H. Van De Sompel & A. Hagberg et al. (2009), “Clickstream Data Yields High-Resolution Maps of Science”, PLoS ONE 4 (3), DOI:10.1371/journal.pone.0004803, Figure 5.

 Matters of Open Science have always featured prominently in our activities: for example, we were involved in the drafting of the Panton Principles for the sharing of scientific data, and we ran an Open Science and Social Science Workshop prior to OKCon.
-The conference itself was organized in partnership with Wikimedia Germany and featured, amongst lots of other contributions, a sequence of sessions on Wikipedia & Research, Open Research, Collaborative platforms for Open Science, the Wikimedia Toolserver, Reforming Scholarly Publishing and Citing versioned sources.
+The conference itself was organised in partnership with Wikimedia Germany and featured, amongst lots of other contributions, a sequence of sessions on Wikipedia & Research, Open Research, Collaborative platforms for Open Science, the Wikimedia Toolserver, Reforming Scholarly Publishing and Citing versioned sources.

 Daniel - who studied biophysics at Humboldt University and sings in a band here in Berlin - was involved in several of these activities, and the new project provides him with a great opportunity to engage with these matters and to highlight the values of both wiki-based collaboration and Open Access to scientific information.
 He has set up a new blog along with a wiki home for the project and can be reached on Twitter via @EvoMRI.